clarisma/just-the-docs/cpp/queries.md

 layout: default
 title:  Queries & Collections
 next:   utility-classes.md
-parent: GeoDesk for Java
+parent: GeoDesk for C++
-redirect_from: /queries
 nav_order: 4
 ---
 # Queries and Feature Collections

 Geospatial applications typically work with subsets of features in a library, such as buildings in a town, or waterways in a particular region.
 These subsets are represented as **feature collections**, which are the result of **queries**.

-All feature collections implement the [`Features`]({{site.javadoc}}feature/Features.html) interface, which provides methods to iterate the member features or constrain them further.

-- [`FeatureLibrary`]({{site.javadoc}}feature/FeatureLibrary.html) itself is a feature collection, representing all features in the library.

 - Feature collections are lightweight objects that merely described what should be returned; they don't actually contain any objects and take up minimal space.
-In other words, query execution is lazy: Features are fetched only once they are needed, in response to iteration or a call to `toList()`.
+In other words, query execution is lazy: Features are fetched only once they are needed, in response to iteration or a call to `count()`.

-  You can assign queries to variables and pass them around, but be aware that once the [underlying library has been closed](libraries#caution-closed), you **must not** call any of their methods (or iterate over them).

 - Feature collections can be **ordered** or **unordered**.
 Only the [nodes of a way](features#nodes-of-a-way) and the [members of a relation](features#members-of-a-relation) are ordered; all other query results are returned in arbitrary order.

+**TODO**

 Feature collections behave like Java `Collection` classes, and hence implement `size()`, `isEmpty()`, `contains()` and `toArray()`, as well as the ability to iterate. `Features` also offers these methods: